lsst-dm/dmtn-020/index.rst

 All of these third level WBS elements are subdivided, forming a fourth level.
-The fourth level always contains a “00” element, which is used to capture management and :ref:`sec-loe` work, and may contain other fourth level, or even deeper, structure.
+The fourth level always contains a “00” element, which is used to capture management and :ref:`sec-loe`, and may contain other fourth level, or even deeper, structure.
 Nodes in the WBS tree are referred to as :term:`element`\s.

 .. _sec-obs: